 With a speaker at one end, the sound is good but not great, and the experience overall is pretty good.

 JBL Link View

 Similar to the smaller Lenovo Smart Display, the JBL Link View has a pair of 10W speakers and an 8-inch touchscreen.
-It also has the same resolution 5-megapixel front facing camera with HD video recording.
+It also has a 5-megapixel front-facing camera with HD video recording.

 The Link View offers some excellent overall sound quality, but the display isn't quite as glorious as the larger Lenovo display, even if the design is a lot easier to live with.